Axisymmetric models for neutron star merger remnants with realistic thermal and rotational profiles: Results

-In the general case we are interested in, namely differentially rotating, non-isentropic, and nonbatropic NSs, the turning point criterion [Eq.~\eqref{eq:turning}] cannot be applied because the number of free parameters is greater than the number of conserved quantities (i.e., $M_0,S,J$ \citep{Sorkin82}).
-Moreover, two configurations close in the parameter space may be not connected by any dynamical evolution, and therefore we cannot apply the definition of secular instability.
+Apart for the turning point criterion criterion, one can try to determine the stability of a configuration directly from the definition (namely that $M$ is a minimum for constant $M_0,J,S$).
+A problem of this approach is that two configurations close in the parameter space may not be connected by any dynamical evolution, and therefore it would not make sense to compare their gravitational mass.
 In the case of the ALF2 EOS, for which we can compute $M_0$ and $S$, we tried anyway to look at the variation of $M$ with respect to the parameters, keeping $M_0,J,S$ constant.
 Unfortunately, we were not able to draw clear conclusions from this analysis and further work is required\footnote {It would be interesting, in the future, to find a physically motivated parametrization of the star with a number of free parameters less or equal to the number of global constraints on the stellar evolution (i.e., 3), so that the the turning point criterion \citep{Sorkin81, Sorkin82} would be applicable, and to compare this secular stability with dynamical simulations as done in \citet{Takami11} and \citet{Camelio18}.}.